Can Dogs Catch a Cold or Get the Flu?

 A Trip to the Vet

-First, if you suspect your dog is sick in any way, contact his veterinarian for advice on how to proceed.
-Sick animals should always be examined by a vet to determine the cause and begin a treatment.
-One recommendation your vet will most likely share with you is for your dog to get plenty of rest.
+First, if you suspect your dog is sick in any way, contact your veterinarian for advice on how to proceed.
+Sick animals should always be examined by a vet to determine the cause and begin treatment.
+One recommendation your vet will most likely share is for your dog to get plenty of rest.
 Rest is vital to your pup's recovery.
-This is something he probably won't have much issue with as he won't feel great, but it is something that should be known to the rest of the household, especially children.
-Until he is feeling better he won't feel like playing or going on walks.
-Luckily, since the virus doesn't pass from dogs to humans you can give him all the love and care he needs to know you're there for him to help him get better.
-Though your pet might not feel well, it's important to keep him hydrated, too.
-So, keep his water bowl full and encourage him to drink.
+This is something they probably won't have much issue with as they won't feel great, but it is something that should be known to the rest of the household, especially children.
+Until they are feeling better they won't feel like playing or going on walks.
+Luckily, since the virus doesn't pass from dogs to humans you can give all the love and care they need, so they know you're there to help them get better.
+Though your pet might not feel well, it's important to keep them hydrated, too.
+So, keep the water bowl full and encourage them to drink.

-With a little rest, relaxation, healthy meals, lots of water, and maybe some medicine, your dog will be back to his regular, playful self in no time!
+With a little rest, relaxation, healthy meals, lots of water, and maybe some medicine, your dog will be back to their regular, playful self in no time!